codr7/whirlisp/README.md

 * One thread at a time, people; multi-threading requires safe system-wide serialization of file access.
 * All records are stored in RAM; while not impossible to get around, doing so would add significant complexity.
 * NoACID, as in no transactions and no attempt to deal with hardware failures; both possible but complicated.
+* Modify primary keys at your own peril.
 * Column values have to support being written and read back again, fortunately that includes most values you will encounter in Lisp.
 * At some point it will make sense to start thinking about pruning the log by dumping the current set of records.